-How to connect iPad to TV: We all know that the iPad can provide hours of gaming, movies, and music entertainment while on the road.
-So what if you want all this plastered up on your big screen at home?
-There are a couple of ways to hook up your iPad to your TV in order to get all those iTunes goodies right in the living room.
+We all know that the iPad can provide hours of gaming, movies, and music entertainment while on the road.
+So, what if you want all this plastered up on your big screen at home?
+There are a couple of ways to connect your iPad to your TV in order to get all those iTunes goodies right in the living room.

 Apple Digital AV Adapter: This adapter from Apple allows you to hook up an HDMI cable directly to your iPad 30-pin doc connector port.
 The original iPad is capable of 720p video with the Digital AV Adapter, and the iPad 2 supports signals up to 1080p.
 If your TV does not have HDMI input, Apple also makes adapters for Composite and VGA connections.

-How to take a screenshot on iPad: Taking a screenshot on your iPad can come in handy for a number of reasons.
-If you want to share a high-score in a game, or show somebody a problem you are having, a screenshot can come in handy.
+Taking a screenshot on your iPad can come in handy for a number of reasons.
+If you want to share a high-score in a game, or show somebody a problem you are having, a screenshot from your iPad can come in handy.
 To take a screenshot simply press the sleep/wake button and at the same time press the home button.
 The iPad will generate a screenshot that can be found in the Photos app on the main screen.